 The market is flooded with all types of generators and yet, when a storm hits a certain area it seems that generators are nowhere to be found.
 Have you wondered why this is happening?
 According to retail stores, most people buy a generator before a disaster not because they don’t own one, but because they own the wrong type.
 As I’ve found out years ago, choosing the right generator for your home is no easy task and it requires a little research.
-This article is meant to help those struggling to find the right generator for their home and hopefully it answers all the questions you might have regarding this topic.
+This article is meant to help those struggling to find the right generator for their home.
+Hopefully, it answers all the questions you might have regarding this topic.

 When choosing a generator for an emergency situation, make sure you have the answer for all the questions listed below.